belpalmerio/isabela-palmerio-doguments/README.md

 -   Login and authentication details for clients to access personal list of their pets only
 -   Login and authentication details for veterinary staff to access list of their clients only
 -   Ability to switch between kg and lbs for pet weight
+-   Add ability to add specific notes for a pet - a written log
 -   Add a route to display trends in pet weight (add a visual such as a chart)
 -   Add a route to access pet's vaccination history (visual display as a calendar or chart)
 -   Mobile app